To help you understand the financial aid process, procedures and documents, we have compiled a list of common financial aid terms.

 Army Reserve Student Loan Repayment Program: A loan repayment program available to people in the Army Reserves.

 Assets: Cash available in checking and savings accounts, income-producing property, and business equipment and inventory.
-Part of the formula for considering Expected Family Contribution (EFC).
+This is part of the formula for considering Expected Family Contribution (EFC).

 Capitalization: Adding unpaid interest to the total debt of a loan.
 See also accrue.